A time before treatment

 Patients need accurate, easy-to-understand information about their disease, its symptoms and progression.
 This information needs to be in written form, be easily communicable on the telephone or at meetings and over the Internet.
 More.

-European Gaucher Alliance
+International Gaucher Alliance

 Many physicians and scientists have played an active role in supporting and encouraging the work of patient groups.
 More.